WordPress/gutenberg/docs/getting-started/fundamentals-block-development/the-block-wrapper.md

 A block can have three sets of markup defined, each one of them with a specific target and purpose:

 - The one for the **Block Editor**, defined through a `edit` React component passed to `registerBlockType` when registering the block in the client.
-- The one used to **save the block in the DB**, defined through a `save` React component passed to `registerBlockType` when registering the block in the client.
+- The one used to **save the block in the DB**, defined through a `save` function passed to `registerBlockType` when registering the block in the client.
     - This markup will be returned to the front end on request if no dynamic render has been defined for the block.
 - The one used to **dynamically render the markup of the block** returned to the front end on request, defined through the `render_callback` on `register_block_type` or the `render` PHP file in `block.json`
     - If defined, this server-side generated markup will be returned to the front end, ignoring the markup stored in DB.